aammff456/JToHRevampedKit/docs/clientobjects/Button.md

 # Button

 ▫️ <b>Type:</b> 📚 Model
-▫️ <b>Description:</b> When activated, will toggle ButtonActivatedParts that are linked to it
+▫️ <b>Description:</b> When activated, will toggle ButtonActivatedParts (or ButtonActivatedKillBricks) that are linked to it
 ▫️ <b>Use of Tags:</b> Can describe a group for a ButtonDeactivator to target

 ## Structure